tmtakashi/3d-guitar-amp-renderer/README.md

 brew install fftw
 ```

-Here are the build commands.
+Here are the build commands for the plugin.

 ```
 git clone --recursive https://github.com/tmtakashi/3d-guitar-amp-renderer